kathicks/boris_bikes/README.md

 ### Using my application

 * Download the source code using `$ git clone`
-* Within the command line, type the following commands to interact with the programme:
+* Within the command line, type the command `$ irb` to enter the Ruby REPL
+* Then, use the following commands to interact with the programme:

 ```
 2.3.3 :001 > require './lib/bike.rb'